Why bother to sequence your genome at home?

 Curiosity

 I wish biology had felt that way when I was growing up.
 I loved it as a teenager - enough to spend money I made selling second-hand clothes on eBay on a print subscription to Nature.
-If suspect if I had been able to tinker with genetic circuits the way I tinkered with computers, I suspect I would have been myopically engaged, and had time for little else.
+I suspect if I had been able to tinker with genetic circuits the way I tinkered with computers, I would have thrown myself into it completely.

 Understanding inheritance